 self-care = social justice.

-every boundary you assert is one less bad-tempered you the world has to suffer.
+every boundary you assert, kindly and firmly, is one less bad-tempered you the world has to suffer.

 being of service to the world starts with carrying this in your pocket: